NLnetLabs/krill/doc/development/multi_user/authentication.md

 Lagosta, submitting the form has to invoke the Krill login REST API, but the form is otherwise self-contained and nothing else in Lagosta needs to be changed to support a new provider.
 If the login form is hosted by some external service such as an OpenID Connect provider then no changes are needed in Lagosta at all to support the new provider!

+`AuthProvider` is not named `AuthenticationProvider` because its function overlaps with that of authorization too.
+The `AuthProvider` does not make a determination about whether or not a given client is authorized to do something, but it does supply requested metadata about the authenticated client (when available) which is then used by the [authorization policy engine](./authorization) to make an authorization determination.

 The `AuthProvider` defines four functions which every provider must implement: